FaharasNET

 For many, this balance of structure and freedom is key to financial security.
 You’re building your future while enjoying today, which is what good money management is all about.

-Zero-based budgeting is different from other money plans.
-It makes sure every dollar is used for something.
+Zero-based budgeting assigns every dollar a specific purpose, ensuring that income minus expenses equals zero.
 This means your income minus expenses should equal zero.

 When I started using zero-based budgeting, I found I was spending $400 more than I planned.
 This was because I had to account for every dollar.
 Nothing was left unassigned.